 The Pennsylvania State University requires that faculty, staff, technicians, students, volunteers and visitors working with animals in activities at or under the auspices of Penn State must complete the appropriate IACUC training and Occupational Health Medical Assessment for personnel involved with animal care and use.

-- NEW IACUC and Occupational Health Training Requirement Effective on July 14, 2015 CITI (Collaborative Institutional Training Initiative)
+- IACUC and Occupational Health Training Requirement Effective on July 14, 2015 CITI (Collaborative Institutional Training Initiative)

 The Department of Occupational Medicine must identify any individuals' health conditions that could be aggravated or worsened by exposure to animals through work, study or research at or under the auspices of Penn State.

 - Occupational Health Assessment for Animal Care Personnel(required every three years)

 The Animal Resource Program (ARP) offers the Rodent Surgery Training Tutorial, required prior to performing rodent surgical procedures at Penn State.

 The Animal Resource Program (ARP) also offers additional training and workshops.